andy-landy/traceback_with_variables/README.md

 * — Should I use it after debugging is over, i.e. *in production*?

     Yes, of course!
-That way it might save you even more time.
+That way it might save you even more time. (watch out if your variables have personal data, passwords etc. Filters with be introduced in next versions very soon)

 <br/>